 As the Film and Publication Board (FPB), we embrace the government's ideal of building a capable, ethical and developmental state.
 It is this spirit that drives our desire to become an effective regulator of content that empowers and protects the public.
-This 2025 - 2029 Strategic Plan continues to reflect our response to the entity's five-year strategy outlining how the entity implements the Films and Publications Act (no.11 of 2019) (FP Amendment Act).
+This 2025 - 20230 Strategic Plan continues to reflect our response to the entity's five-year strategy outlining how the entity implements the Films and Publications Amendment Act 11 of 2019 (FPAA).

-In terms of the FPAmendment Act, the mandate of the FPB was expanded to regulate the creation, production and distribution of films, games, and certain publications including the internet and where such content is considered harmful or prohibited as defined in the Films and Publications Act 65 of 1996 (FP Act).
+In terms of the FPAA, the mandate of the FPB was expanded to regulate the creation, production and distribution of films, games and certain publications including the internet and where such content is considered harmful or prohibited as defined in the Films and Publications Act 65 of 1996 (FPA).
 The amendment is centred around the digitalisation of content and the increasingly global nature of content consumed in the country.
 Regulating the online space has therefore become ever more critical in this digital era.